How to break the cycle of bad brainstorming

 ➡️ Brainstorm with ‘insiders’ AND ‘outsiders’: Try inviting people with diverse backgrounds and experiences to a brainstorm to get fresh perspectives.
 Share context on the problem and your insights so far, then give people space to be creative.
 You can always refine ideas at the prototyping stage.

-➡️ Rapid prototyping: Rather than committing to one solution before testing it, human-centred design encourages quick experiments and prototypes on a range of solutions.
-These can be tested and refined based on feedback.
+➡️ Rapid prototyping: Rather than committing to one solution before testing it, design thinking encourages quick experiments and prototypes on a range of solutions.
+You can then test and refine these based on feedback.

 ➡️ Iterative learning: When things don’t work, it’s not a failure – it’s an opportunity to learn, adjust, and refine ideas.
-Human-centred design embraces an iterative mindset, where testing and improving are part of the process.
+Design thinking embraces an iterative mindset, where testing and improving are part of the process.

 alt=""

-We specialise in helping businesses break out of this cycle by embedding human-centred design into their processes.
-Through strategic innovation projects and team upskilling, we help organisations like yours solve complex challenges by putting the people you serve at the heart of your ideas.
+We specialise in helping businesses break out of this cycle by embedding design thinking methods into their processes.
+Through strategic innovation projects and design thinking training, we help organisations like yours solve complex challenges by putting the people you serve at the heart of your ideas.

 More from the blog